Enforc3rr/IMDB-Youtube-Courses/readme.md

 ### - Backend  : Nodejs/ExpressJs
 ### - Database : MongoDB

- **Please Note** : I am not a very creative person when it comes to styling , designing and other stuff.
+ **Please Note** : I am not a very creative person when it comes to styling , designing and other stuff similar to that.
 So If you find this web app lack-lustrous that's actually the main reason.

  **To Test Out This Web App without making an account use the following details**
  ```
  username : DemoUser (case sensitive)
  password : password
  ```
+**To see Search page in action** : Search for something like reactjs , vscode .

 ## End Points
 - Video (/api/v1/video)